Henri Fenet: French service

 Henri Joseph Fenet was born on 11 July 1919 in France.
 Prior to World War II he studied literature at the University of Paris.
 At the outbreak of war he volunteered for the French Army and was commissioned as an officer with the rank of lieutenant.
 He was wounded twice and decorated with the Croix de Guerre.
-Following the capitulation of France he chose to stay and join the Armistice Army of Vichy France serving in a colonial regiment in Mauritania until October 1942.
+Following the capitulation of France he chose to stay and join the Armistice Army of Vichy France serving in a colonial regiment, the 1st Senegalese Tirailleurs in Mauritania until October 1942.

 On his return Fenet joined the newly formed collaborationist paramilitary Milice before volunteering in October 1943 for the Waffen-SS.

 Waffen-SS

 In July 1943 Paul Marion, the Vichy Propaganda Minister, began a nationwide recruitment for the Waffen-SS in France.
 The Comité des Amis de la Waffen S.S.
 (Committee of the Friends of the Waffen-SS) was established by the minister and proceeded to actively recruit men who were between the ages of 20–25, "free of Jewish blood," and physically fit.
 Roughly 3000 applied to the assorted offices in the first few months, many of them college students.
 The organization also spent much time trying to recruit experienced French officers, like Fenet, to the organization.
 In October 1943, Fenet volunteered for the Waffen-SS and was sent to the SS school at Bad Tölz.
 In March 1944 he received the rank of Obersturmführer (senior assault leader, equivalent of first lieutenant) in the Waffen-SS and was given command of a company of the newly formed 8th SS Assault Brigade Frankreich.

 In September 1944, Fenet and his company were sent to Könitz, West Prussia, where they joined other French recruits to form a new brigade-sized formation, later known as the SS Division Charlemagne.
 Joining them were French collaborators fleeing the Allied advance in the west, as well as Frenchmen from the German Navy, the National Socialist Motor Corps (NSKK), the Organisation Todt and the detested Milice security police.
 In February 1945, the unit was officially upgraded to a division.
 At this time it had a strength of 7,340 men.
 Fenet was named the commander of a battalion, which he led until April 1945.

 The unit was sent to fight the Soviet Red Army in Poland, but by 25 February it was attacked at Hammerstein (present day Czarne) in Pomerania, by troops of the 1st Belorussian Front.
 The Soviet forces split the French force into three pockets.
 In heavy fighting against the Soviet Red Army, 7 officers and 130 men were killed, while 8 officers and 661 men were wounded.
 Fenet's battalion was part of one of the groups that was able to break out and return to the German lines.
 They were evacuated by the German Navy to Denmark and later sent to Neustrelitz.